kung-bill/Frame_Based_Learning_Parseval_Frame/README.md

-The main function of Parseval K-SVD is written in the **ParsevalKSVD.m**.
+The matlab function  **ParsevalKSVD.m** is the implement of  the Parseval K-SVD algorithm.

 ### Syntax